Why is Portland focusing on enforcing speeds on specific streets?

-Speeding is a top contributing factor to fatal crashes across the Metro region.
+Speeding is a top contributing factor to deadly crashes across the Portland region.
 Traveling at excessive speeds has been consistently linked to higher crash risks.
-The faster a driver is going, the longer it takes them to recognize a dangerous situation and, once they have hit the brakes, to bring their vehicle to a stop.
-Portland’s High Crash Corridors have posted speed limits ranging from 25mph – 45mph.
-If a pedestrian is struck at 20mph, they have a 90% chance of surviving.
-A person struck by a speeding driver on a High Crash Corridor is more likely to die than survive.
+The faster people drive, the longer it takes them to recognize a dangerous situation and, once they have hit the brakes, to bring their vehicle to a stop.

 Yes.
-The National Highway Traffic Safety Administration completed a survey of automated enforcement around the world and found that fixed speed camera enforcement reduces injury crashes 20-25%.
-A more recent Cochrane survey found that speed cameras reduced total crashes 8 percent to 49 percent and fatal and serious-injury crashes 11 percent to 44 percent.
+The National Highway Traffic Safety Administration completed a survey of automated enforcement around the world and found that speed safety camera enforcement reduces injury crashes by 20 to 25%.
+A more recent Cochrane survey found that speed cameras reduced total crashes by up to 49% and deadly and serious-injury crashes by up to 44%.

-The statute authorizing Portland to pilot fixed speed safety cameras has robust signage requirements, giving travelers ample information and opportunity to obey the law and avoid a ticket.
-Before passing a fixed speed camera, drivers will see a sign informing them “Traffic Laws Photo Enforced”, a speed limit sign, and a speed reader board displaying their current rate of speed.
+The state law authorizing Portland to pilot fixed speed safety cameras has strict signage requirements, giving travelers ample information and opportunity to obey the law and avoid a ticket.
+Before passing a speed safety camera, people driving will see a sign informing them “Traffic Laws Photo Enforced,” a speed limit sign, and a speed reader board displaying their current rate of speed.

-The penalties will be the same as a speeding violation initiated by any other means.
-The typical speeding citation in Oregon is a Class C violation (11 to 20 mph in excess of the speed limit) resulting in a $160 presumptive fine.
+Penalties are the same as a speeding violation initiated by any other means.
+The typical speeding citation in Oregon is a Class C violation (11 to 20 mph in excess of the speed limit) resulting in a $160 fine.